How to Handle a Late-Paying Client in the UAE Without Damaging the Relationship

 The Follow-Up Process

-When a payment becomes overdue, a structured follow-up process is essential.
-The first step is a polite reminder sent on the day the invoice becomes due, or one day after.
+When a payment becomes overdue, a structured escalation process is the most professional and effective approach.
+The first step is a polite payment reminder sent on the day the invoice becomes due, or one day after.
 This should be framed as a courtesy check rather than a demand.

-If payment is not received within five to seven days of the reminder, a more direct follow-up is appropriate.
+If the reminder does not produce a response within five to seven days, a more direct follow-up is appropriate.
 This communication should reference the invoice number, the amount due, and the original due date.
-It should also ask whether there is a specific reason for the delay — sometimes payments are held up by internal approval processes, and understanding this allows you to work with the client to resolve it.
+It should also ask whether there is a specific reason for the delay.

 Escalation